 Mormonism: The Church of Jesus Christ of Latter-day Saints from Christian Apologetics & Research Ministry.

 To Those Who Are Investigating "Mormonism" by Richard Packham, a former Mormon.
 See also the main site Recovery from Mormonism.

 Amish Mennonites from Gameo.org - Global Anabaptist Mennonite Encyclopedia Online.

 Mennonite from Wikipedia, the free encyclopedia.

-Mennonite Weekly Review - Online Edition.
+Mennonite Weekly Review.
+Mennonite Church USA.
 An inter-Mennonite newspaper published weekly since 1923.
 It seeks to be a medium for the preservation and spread of Christian beliefs and ideals as interpreted in the Anabaptist/Mennonite tradition.